Soay123/SilverSatPersonalDevWork/README.md

 Vin---|200 Ohm|---|ADS1015|---Gnd
 ```

-- I skipped it, but for the INA219 some load is needed, and V cannot be greater than 29.
+- I skipped the INA219
+  1. Some load is needed, but I do not know what max amps are (5mA?)
+  2. Max volts is 26 (5200 Ohm load needed if max 5mA)

 ## Some reasoning about the electronics needed